 Multi-manager real estate funds and strategies are available to investors via Carlyle’s real estate fund of funds business, Metropolitan, which has over eighty fund managers throughout the United States, Europe, and Asia, and Latin America.
 Real estate investments in the United States, non-U.S. countries, and the rest of the world are handled by Metropolitan.

-CARLYLE CAPITAL CORPORATION
+HOW TO SERVE LEGAL PAPERS ON CARLYLE CAPITAL CORPORATION

 Founded in August 2006 to invest in U.S. mortgage-backed securities, Carlyle Capital Corporation defaulted on about sixteen billion in debt as the worldwide credit crunch brought on by the subprime mortgage crisis worsens for leveraged investors.
 As a result of its high debt, the Carlyle affiliate in Guernsey anticipated that its creditors would take the company’s remaining assets.
 Several of Carlyle’s lenders made margin calls or declared Carlyle in default on its debts as a result of mortgage market tremors.
 March 11, 2008, the Federal Reserve authorized Wall Street’s principal dealers to deposit mortgage-backed securities as collateral for loans of up to two hundred billion in higher-grade, U.S. government-backed securities in reaction to the Carlyle margin calls and other similar occurrences in credit markets.